OCA/purchase-workflow/purchase_landed_cost/readme/DESCRIPTION.rst

 * Types marked as default are automatically added to each new purchase distribution.
 * Management orders shopping expenses associated with one or more entry slips.
-* Upgrade cost price of products based on the costs.
-* Currently only one type of upgrade cost is available: direct upgrade.